South Albania Itinerary: 10 Days in the Albanian Riviera!

-Map of South Albania itinerary
+South Albania Map

 Travel Insurance for Albania

-Day 1: Tirana (1 night)
+Day 1: Tirana (1 Night)

 It’s a new museum which looks into communism through the eyes of the government who were spying on the citizens.

 This part of Tirana is my favourite part.
 You can also find Enver Hoxha’s house here as the area was built only for the communist party during 1944-1990.

-If you want to organise your own things to do in Tirana, then read my full guide here with some other recommendations.
+If you want to organise your own things to do in Tirana, then read my full Tirana guide here with some other recommendations.

 Where to stay?